wp-plugins/updraftplus/readme.txt

 = 1.8.2 - 2013/12/13 =

 * FIX: Various small fixes to the initial release of 1.8.1
-* TWEAK: Restorer now switches theme if database is restored to indicate a non-existent theme, and Migrator temporarily disables cacheing plugins during during Migration
+* TWEAK: Restorer now switches theme if database is restored to indicate a non-existent theme, and Migrator temporarily disables cacheing plugins during Migration
 * TWEAK: Improve handling of MySQL's maximum packet size - attempt to raise it, and leave some margin
 * TWEAK: Move the Rackspace SDK around to prevent problems on systems with limited maximum pathname lengths
 * TWEAK: Provide a link to the log file at the top of the restoration page